 You can complete the BKO at Leiden University.
 If you have obtained a BKO certification from another Dutch University, it is also valid.

 Support from Leiden University

 Your BKO contact person can put you into contact with a personal mentor.
-The ICLON also offers a number of course modules to support teacher professionalisation.
+Leiden Learning & Innovation Centre (LLInC) also offers a number of course modules to support teacher professionalisation.
 Finally, the University organises regular teaching sessions.

 The quality of teaching is of central importance to Faculty Governance and Global Affairs in The Hague.
 One of the ways in which this comes to expression is the Basic Teaching Qualification (or BKO as it is usually referred to).
 Teaching is a skill that needs to be developed and maintained.
 The BKO is a certificate that is awarded to university teachers who can demonstrate that they have the basic teaching skills required to teach students at university level.
 For the attainment levels, click here.
 In 2008 the Dutch universities have agreed to introduce BKO at all universities and to accept the certificates from other universities as proof of proficiency in teaching.

 The BKO is compulsory for all academic staff with an appointment as Docent, UD, UHD or Hoogleraar, and who have an appointment of 0,5 fte or more for a duration of at least one year.
 The BKO certification is a compulsory requirement for promotion to a higher scale or for a fixed contract.